 Aside from substantial changes in the head orientation that are due to speaker changes, the randomisations of the head position and its orientation effectively constitute some degree of ‘head wobbling’ in 3D, with seven distinct intensities configured by head motion index a.
 In general, the relevance of modelling the head motions lies therein that the antennas used for downlink reception are fixed to the VR headset and hence any realistic motion of a participant’s head directly impacts the position and orientation of the receive antennas.

 The meeting dynamics are modelled by traversing through a pre-generated speaker list, letting each designated participant speak for a deterministic time of t seconds, and then switch to the next speaker on the list.
-For the simulated scenario with N = NP + NV = 4 + 4 = 8 participants, as visualised in 1, the speaker list is given by ‘0 – 5 – 2 – 7 – 4 – 1 – 6 – 3’, where we choose to alternate between physically and virtually present users.
+For the simulated scenario with N = NP + NV = 4 + 4 = 8 participants, as visualised in Figure 1, the speaker list is given by ‘0 – 5 – 2 – 7 – 4 – 1 – 6 – 3’, where we choose to alternate between physically and virtually present users.

-The VR application is modelled as a real-time video streaming application, where each up- or downlink stream is a effectively a sequence of GoPs (‘Groups of Pictures’) and each GoP comprises a single I (‘intra-coded’) and MP P (‘predicted’) video frames.
+The VR application is modelled as a persistent real-time video streaming application, where each up- or downlink stream is a effectively a sequence of GoPs (‘Groups of Pictures’) and each GoP comprises a single I (‘intra-coded’) and MP P (‘predicted’) video frames.
 The size of the relatively large fresh I and the differential P frames is denoted SI and SP, respectively.
-A typical frame generation rate of fps (fframes pper ssecond is assumed, which is noted to apply at the source.
+A typical frame generation rate of RF fps (frames per second) is assumed, which is noted to apply at the source.
+Given this frame rate and the choices of MP, SI and SP, the application-level bit rate is equal to (8 / 1000000) × RF × (SI + MPSP) / (1 + MP) Mb/s.
 Given the relative negligibility of the audio component in terms of required bit rates, we limited our modelling to include the transfer of VR images only.